This article was last updated on November 21, 2024, to reflect the latest developments in service dog air travel.

 - Physical disabilities are conditions like visual impairment or mobility issues.

 - Psychiatric disabilities include conditions like severe depression, anxiety, PTSD, bipolar disorder, or phobia.
-A licensed mental health professional can evaluate whether you meet the criteria for mental health disability under ACAA rules and issue a PSD letter.
+A licensed mental health professional can evaluate whether you meet the criteria for mental health disability under ACAA rules and give you a PSD letter.

 The DOT’s regulations made clear that you do not need a third-party trainer or organization to train your dog or certify that they have been fully trained.
 The DOT specifically rejected any requirement that service dogs be trained or evaluated by any organization in creating the Form.
 The DOT believed this would create an undue burden on service dog owners, many of whom are capable of training their animals without outside help.